-🪟 The this
+🪟 The this Keyword in JavaScript

-keyword is essential for mastering JavaScript, as its value changes depending on how and where it is used.
+Understanding the this keyword is essential for mastering JavaScript, as its value changes depending on how and where it is used.
 Let's break down its behavior in different contexts.

 Global Context